vertexproject/synapse-base-image2/README.rst

 Synapse Base Images
 -------------------

-Dockerfiles for building docker images used in Synapse CI tests and the official Synapse Docker container.
+Dockerfiles for building docker images used in Synapse CI tests and the official Synapse Docker container for synapse v0.1.0+.

 The Docker containers built from this repository do NOT have Synapse installed in them.
 They contain all Synapse dependencies and updated system packages, to ensure that Synapse is running with the latest updates.
 Integrations with